-- Yoga works to increase our energy levels.
+- Yoga contributes to our physical wellbeing:

-Different kinds of yoga
+Different paths of yoga

-- Raja yoga is meditation and also the name of Patanjali’sYoga Sutras.
+- Raja yoga is meditation and the name given to Patanjali’s Yoga Sutras.

 - Gnana yoga is the path of wisdom and knowledge.

-- Karma is the yoga of service
+- Karmas the yoga of service.

-- Bhaktiis the yoga of devotion
+- Bhaktiis the yoga of devotion.

 - Tantra is the path upon which the two opposites, Brahman and Atman, meet and become one.

 - Mantra uses sacred sounds to focus the mind and raise the energy

 - Kundalini yoga concentrates on the chakras, the awakening and union of the female and male energies,